FluxML/Flux.jl/docs/src/models/recurrence.md

 end
 ```

-A potential source of ambiguity of RNN in Flux can come from the different data layout compared to some common frameworks where data is typically a 3 dimensional array: `(features, seq length, samples)`.
+A potential source of ambiguity with RNN in Flux can come from the different data layout compared to some common frameworks where data is typically a 3 dimensional array: `(features, seq length, samples)`.
 In Flux, those 3 dimensions are provided through a vector of seq length containing a matrix `(features, samples)`.